 Below is an example of what I consider my signature lettering style: mixed lettering.
 This is my favorite style to create.
 It’s doodle-y, fun, imperfect, and colorful.
 Putting this style together is akin to putting a puzzle together.
 I love to figure out ways to make different types of letters fit together into one cohesive style.

 Keep scrolling for a list of six online lettering classes I hand-picked to get you started on your signature lettering style journey!

 I’ve teamed up with my friends at Skillshare once again (because they rock)!
 I take several Skillshare classes every single month.

-Skillshare is offering my readers a special offer: 2 Free Months of Skillshare Premium.
+Skillshare is offering my readers a special offer: One Free Trial Month of Skillshare Premium.
 Thanks so much, Skillshare!
-To take advantage of this, just click the button below. ?
+To take advantage of this, just click the photo below.